openshift/enhancements/enhancements/storage/csi-migration.md

 1. Run E2E tests for in-tree volume plugins.
 1. Disable the feature gate.
 Again, don't worry about the ordering.
 1. Run E2E tests again.

+In addition to that, as a strech goal we want a separate job that:

+1. Runs a StatefulSet.
+1. Enables the migration *FeatureSets* in the right order.
+1. Wait for all components to have the right feature flags.
+1. Checks if the StatefulSet survives.

+Once CSI migration is GA, we expect the regular upgrade jobs will cover upgrades from an OCP version with migration disabled to a version with migration enabled.